 First, recognize and remember where your stress stems from.
 “One way of overcoming this roadblock is to remember that you’re feeling stressed because you care about your work—and that’s a good thing!” says Simonian.
 She recommends practicing positive self-talk like: “I feel stressed about taking days off but I know that’s because I take such pride in my job.”
 This will challenge those feelings of guilt.
 “After all, pride is the antidote to guilt,” she says.

 2. Remind yourself that taking a break is necessary.

 Also, remind yourself that we all need to take a break to keep our mental, emotional, and physical wellbeing intact.
 “Remember that taking a break once in a while is necessary,” says Simonian.
 “That’s why vacation and sick days are a part of every work culture!
-Think about it this way: taking time off might ultimately move you forward in your career because you’ll return to the office fresh, well-rested, and mentally better than ever after stepping away from time to time.”
+Think about it this way: Taking time off might ultimately move you forward in your career because you’ll return to the office fresh, well-rested, and mentally better than ever after stepping away from time to time.”

-3. Rip off the Band-Aid: Take a day off.
+3. Rip off the Band-Aid: Take a Day Off.

 Finally, just do it—commit to taking a day off and follow through.
-“The best way to move through feelings of guilt and stress about taking a day off… is to take a day off!” says Simonian.
+“The best way to move through feelings of guilt and stress about taking a day off…is to take a day off!” says Simonian.
 “We call this desensitization—becoming more comfortable with something that makes you uncomfortable.
 Allow yourself to take a mental health day and read for fun, take a walk, or take a nap—whatever fills you up.”
-Now, combine these three tips into one: “Practice positive self-talk while you do this and remind yourself that taking a break is not only OK, but it’s making you better at your job,” Simonian concludes.
+Now, combine these three tips into one: “Practice positive self-talk while you do this and remind yourself that taking a break is not only okay, but it’s making you better at your job,” Simonian concludes.